esper-io/esper-cli/README.md

 ```

 #### 2. show
-Show application information and set application as active.
-Here, application id (UUID) is required to show application information.
+Show the details of an application.
+Here, `application-id` (UUID) is required to show application information.
+Use the `--active` or `-a` flag to mark this application as the active application.
+This will allow you to call further app related commands without specifying the application.
 ```sh
 $ espercli app show [OPTIONS] [application-id]
 ```